Aakash Repeater Courses

 Answer:

 No, eukaryotic cells do not possess restriction enzymes.
 All the restriction endonucleases have been developed and isolated from different strains of bacteria.
 The bacteria possess these restriction endonucleases as a defence mechanism to restrict the growth of viruses.
-Their own DNA remain safe from these enzymes because it is methylated.
+Their own DNA remains safe from these enzymes because it is methylated.
 The eukaryotic cell has RNA interference as a defence mechanism against foreign DNA.
 Thus, eukaryotic cells do not have restriction endonucleases.

 Answer: